MechMindRobotics/mecheye_ros_interface/README.md

 # Mech-Eye ROS Interface

-This repository contains the official ROS interface for [Mech-Eye SDK v1.5.1](https://www.mech-mind.com/download/camera-sdk.html).
+This repository contains the official ROS interface for Mech-Eye camera.

 ## Installation